Spousal Maintenance in Australia

 What is this right?

-The court considers whether the applicant can meet their reasonable needs from their own income, property, or earning capacity, and whether the other party has the ability to pay (s 75(2)).
-Factors include age, health, earning capacity, care of children, the standard of living during the marriage, the length of the marriage, and whether the marriage has affected one party's ability to earn income.
+The court asks whether the applicant can meet their reasonable needs from their own income, property, or earning capacity, and whether the other party has the ability to pay (s.
+75(2)).
+Factors include age, health, earning capacity, care of children, standard of living during the marriage, length of the marriage, and whether the marriage itself affected one party's earning power.

-Maintenance can be paid as a lump sum, periodic payments, or by transfer of property (s 77).
-It is not automatic — you must apply for it.
-Maintenance can be urgent — the court can make interim orders quickly if a party is in immediate financial hardship (s 77A).
+Maintenance can be paid as a lump sum, periodic payments, or by transfer of property (s.
+77).
+It is not automatic — you must apply.
+The court can make urgent (interim) orders where a party is in immediate hardship (s.
+77A).

 Spousal maintenance ends when the receiving party remarries, either party dies, or the court varies or discharges the order.
-De facto partners can also claim maintenance under Part VIIIAB.
+De facto partners can claim equivalent maintenance under Part VIIIAB.

 When does it apply?